ejolly/pymer4/docs/index.md

 **TL;DR** This package is your new *simple* Pythonic drop-in replacement for `lm()` or `glmer()` in R.

-For an example of what\'s possible check out the tutorials or [this blog post](https://eshinjolly.com/2019/02/18/rep_measures/) comparing different modeling strategies for clustered/repeated-measures data.
+For an example of what's possible check out the tutorials or [this blog post](https://eshinjolly.com/2019/02/18/rep_measures/) comparing different modeling strategies for clustered/repeated-measures data.